Connect with others who understand.

 “I have these exact same symptoms,” another member replied.
 “Anyone ever find out why these symptoms happen?”

-Read on for more information about facial flushing during bowel movements in people with MS, including what might cause this symptom, how to manage it, and when to see a health care provider.
+Read on for more information about facial flushing (redness or warmth in the face) during bowel movements in people with MS, including what might cause this symptom, how to manage it, and when to see a healthcare provider.

 What Causes a Flushed Face During Bowel Movements in MS?

-When you have MS, your immune system (the body’s defense system) mistakenly attacks the myelin (protective covering) of nerves in your central nervous system, which includes the brain and spinal cord.
+When you have MS, your immune system (your body’s natural defense against illness) mistakenly attacks the myelin (protective covering) of nerves in your central nervous system, which includes the brain and spinal cord.
+This damage disrupts the way nerves send signals, causing a variety of symptoms that can affect almost any part of your body, including the digestive system.

 What Are Other Causes of a Flushed Face?